ibm-cloud-docs/discovery-data/manage-enrichments.md

 ### Enrichment IDs
 {: #enrichments-ids}

 If you want to apply a custom enrichment that you created for one collection to another collection, you must know the unique ID that was generated for the enrichment when it was created.
-Use the API to [list enrichments](https://cloud.ibm.com/apidocs/discovery-data#listenrichments){: external} from the collection where the custom enrichment is in use.
+Use the API to [list enrichments](https://cloud.ibm.com/apidocs/discovery-data#listenrichments){: external} from the project where the custom enrichment is in use.
 The list that is returned includes enrichment ID information.

 For prebuilt enrichments, the unique IDs do not change.
 The following table lists the IDs that are associated with each prebuilt enrichment type and identifies the collection languages for which the enrichment is supported.
 An enrichment cannot be applied to a collection unless the collection language is supported by the enrichment.
-For more information about all of the supported languages, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).

 | Name | Enrichment ID | Supported languages |
 |------|---------------|---------------------|